 - Low refrigerant charge – Low refrigerant charge can impede ice production.
-An authorized service agent will need to check for a low charge and make any necessary repairs, including repairing leaks, recharging refrigerant and replacing any components.
+An authorized technician will need to check for a low charge and make any necessary repairs, including repairing leaks, recharging refrigerant and replacing any components.

-- Misleading “Bin Full” light – If the “Bin Full” light is on but the bin isn’t full, the ice sensors might need to be cleaned or replaced.
+- Misleading “Bin Full” light – If the “Bin Full” light is on but the bin isn’t full, the ice sensors might need to be cleaned or replaced by a technician.

 Making Too Much Ice

 A faulty thermistor usually causes the bin to fill with too much ice.
-An authorized service agent will need to test the the thermistor with a multimeter.
-If the multimeter reading comes back negative, the thermistor needs to be replaced.
+An authorized technician will need to test the the thermistor with a multimeter.
+If the multimeter reading comes back negative, the thermistor will need to be replaced.

 Like most ice makers, Scotsman usually have a soft humming sound when in operation.
 The abnormal noises below might indicate an issue.

 - Vibrations – When you hear vibrating coming from the machine, there are several possibilities.
 First, see if the fan has a bent blade or its motor mount is damaged.
-Either component will need to be replaced.
+Either component will need to be replaced by a technician.
 If neither is the culprit, check if the compressor bolts or the mounting screws on the panels need to be tightened.
 Still hearing vibrations?
 See if the water pump has worn out bearings.
-If so, the pump will need to be replaced.
+If so, the pump will need to be replaced by a technician.

-- Squealing sound – If your machine is making a high-pitch squeal, see if there are any tight or dry bearings in the motor pump.
+- Squealing sound – If your machine is making a high-pitch squeal, there could be tight or dry bearings in the motor pump.
 Lubricating the bearing should help eliminate the sound.

 - Grinding sound – This noise usually stems from the unit’s pump.
 Try cleaning the surrounding area if there is dirt or scale buildup.
 If that doesn’t help, you may need to have the pump replaced by an authorized technician.

 - Rattling sound – Rattling noises could be attributed to a couple of factors.
 First, see if there are loose screws on the back panel and fasten them.
-If that’s not the case, check the pump fan’s blades.
-A damaged fan blade could be causing the loud noise.
+If that’s not the case, one of the pump’s fan blades could be damaged and causing a loud noise.